-We represent winery clients in connection with the acquisition and disposition of wineries, wine brands and vineyards, land use and regulatory matters, as well as ongoing operational matters.
-We also have a solid background representing financial institutions in financings, workouts and other transactions involving wineries and vineyard properties.
-We are also able to draw upon expertise needed by wineries and growers in traditional business law areas such as corporate, M&A, labor, ERISA, tax, intellectual property, real estate and environmental.
+Sheppard Mullin has represented winery clients since Napa Valley’s infancy in the early 1970’s.
+With more than 15 lawyers focused on wine industry matters, we know the players and understand the issues.
+We’ve worked on the acquisition and disposition of wineries, wine brands and vineyards, land use and regulatory matters, as well as ongoing operational matters.
+We have a solid background representing financial institutions in financings, workouts and other transactions involving wineries and vineyard properties.
+We’re able to draw upon other expertise needed by wineries and growers in traditional business areas such as corporate M&A, labor, ERISA, tax, intellectual property, real estate and environmental, and dispute resolution.

-We negotiate, document and consummate winery and vineyard acquisitions and dispositions in both large and small scale transactions, assist in the formation and capitalization of new wineries and prepare and negotiate various agreements pertaining to:
+Corporate: Our team negotiates, documents and consummates winery and vineyard acquisitions and dispositions in both large and small scale transactions.
+We also assist in the formation and capitalization of new wineries and in the preparation of various agreements including those relating to:

 - Grape contracts and crush agreements